Who Is John Sweeney?

 John has been dancing since he was 16 (yes, that is quite a long time ago!).

-He started doing Modern Jive sixteen years ago when Ceroc finally reached his
+He started doing Modern Jive in 1996 when Ceroc finally reached his

-home town and now danced it two or three nights most weeks, at venues all
+home town and often danced it two or three nights a week, at venues all

 over the country - wherever his work took him.